unknown0151/InterFormer/README.md

 ```

 ### SBD Dataset
-please refer to [SBD](http://home.bharathh.info/pubs/codes/SBD/download.html) to download SBD dataset
+To download the SBD dataset, please refer to [SBD](http://home.bharathh.info/pubs/codes/SBD/download.html).

-the data is organized as follows
+The data is organized as follows:
 ```
 data/sbd/
 ├── benchmark_RELEASE